vicentinileonardo/DWT-SVD-digital-watermarking/README.md

 To test the embedding and detection algorithms, you can use the `tester.py` or `tester2.py` files.

 In particular, in `tester2.py` with the `test_detection()` function 5 checks are performed and an addtional one is performed by `check_mark()` function.
-In addtion, in `tester2.py` you can also test the robustness of the watermarking algorithm by applying attacks to the watermarked images, using the `bf_attack()` function.
+In addition, in `tester2.py` you can also test the robustness of the watermarking algorithm by applying attacks to the watermarked images, using the `bf_attack()` function.

 ### Attacks